 Kobe University Brussels European Centre (KUBEC) was established in September 2010.
 It was the first overseas office of a Japanese university to be located in Brussels, Belgium.

-Kobe University was established at the dawn of the 20th century, and is therefore a relatively new university compared to many of the great universities in Europe.
+Founded at the dawn of the 20th century, Kobe University is a relatively new institution compared to many of the esteemed universities in Europe.
 However, as a university located in one of the most prominent port cities that connects Japan to the rest of the world, we are proud to have fostered many talented scholars and business people who have played active roles internationally, and to have produced a wealth of advanced research that ranks alongside that of leading universities.

 President, Kobe University

 In this de facto capital of the EU, Kobe University launched its Kobe University Brussels European Centre (KUBEC) in 2010.
 This was the first attempt by a Japanese university to establish an office in Brussels.
 Since it opened, KUBEC has been widely utilized for the purposes of intercultural communication and information exchange among faculty members, students, alumni, researchers in the EU, public institutions, and private companies.